 Toppings:, avocado, cilantro, salsa, limes, red onion, etc., all optional

-Heat up the tortillas either in a pan with some oil, or on a grill if you have one available.
+Heat up the tortillas in a pan with some oil, on a grill, or over your stove burner.

-Remove the filling from the heat and build your tacos using whichever toppings you have on hand.
+Remove the filling from the heat and build your tacos using your favorite toppings.

 Stove 8" cast iron skillet Pot Sharp knife Cutting board Wooden spoon Can opener Measuring cups/spoons Dishes & utensils for serving